logikal/FreeTAKServer-User-Docs/docs/docs/Installation/Docker/Quick_Start.md

 ## Persistent Data

 All persistent data is stored to /data and may be volume mounted.
+The `freetak` user is created by our Dockerfile, and is uid & gid `999`.
+There is no runtime configuration of user or group id.
-The host volume needs to be owned by user and group 1000.
+The host volume needs to be owned by user and group 999.